 - A high quality PSHE programme is delivered within the Tutor Worship time each week.

-Pupils in Year 8 choose their subjects within their September pathway March of the same year.
+Pupils in Year 8 choose their subjects for their September pathway in the March of the same year.
+More details will be made available prior to this.
 Please contact Mrs S Williams email@example.com if you have any questions.